o-futuro-ja-comecou/pensando-python/docs/001_chapter_1.md

 42.0
 ```

-You might wonder why the result of `84 / 2` is `42.0` instead of `42`, and I’ll explain in the next section.
+You might wonder why the result of `84 / 2` is `42.0` instead of `42`, and I’ll explain it in the next section.
 Finally, the operator `**` performs exponentiation, that is, it raises a number to a power:

 ```python linenums="1"